SecurityTokenStandard/EIP-Spec/Issue.md

 By extending the ERC777 standard, and providing a default tranche (through `getDefaultTranches`) it is possible to send tokens (from default tranches).
 To send tokens from a specific tranche, the `sendByTranche` function can be used.

-For permissioned tokens, this function may check that the transfer is valid based on:
+As an example, a permissioned token may use tranche metadata to enfore transfer restrictions based on:
   - the `_tranche` value
   - any additional data associated with the `_tranche` value (e.g. a lockup timestamp that may be associated with `_tranche`)
   - any details associated with the sender or receiver of tokens (e.g. has their identity been established)
   - the amount of tokens being transferred (e.g. does it respect any daily or other period based volume restrictions)
   - the `_data` parameter allows the caller to supply any additional authorisation or details associated with the transfer (e.g. signed data from an authorised entity who is permissioned to authorise the transfer)

+Other use-cases include tracking provenance of tokens by associating previous holders with destination tranches.

 This function MUST throw if the transfer of tokens is not successful for any reason.